irasalsabila/ai_project_aes/README.md

 ## Acknowledgments

-This project utilizes several datasets, pretrained models, and research contributions.
+This project utilizes several datasets, pre-trained models, and research contributions.
 We acknowledge and cite the following works:

 - **ASAP++ Dataset**:
   Sandeep Mathias and Pushpak Bhattacharyya. *ASAP++: Enriching the ASAP Automated Essay Grading Dataset with Essay Attribute Scores*.
 In Proceedings of the 11th International Conference on Language Resources and Evaluation, pages 1169-1173.
 Miyazaki, Japan.
 May 8-10, 2018.